Listen to an audio file of this tool.

 - Recognize effort.
-Frequently, we offer feedback on what children/teens are not doing right.
-Recognize effort by saying “I notice…” like: “I notice how you brought back the garbage can from the curb today without my asking.
+Frequently, parents or those in a parenting role offer feedback on what children/teens are not doing right.
+Recognize effort by saying “I notice…” like: “I notice how you brought back the garbage can from the curb today without me asking.
 That’s taking responsibility!”

 - Proactively remind.
-The challenges we tend to have in our daily routines recur day after day.
+The challenges you have in your daily routines may recur day after day.
 Remind in a gentle, non-public way.
 You may say, “Remember what we do with the pot handle?”

 Step 4.
 Support Your Child’s/Teen’s Development and Success

 At this point, you’ve taught your child/teen a new or challenging task so that they understand how to perform it.
 You’ve practiced together.
-Now, you can offer support when it’s needed by reteaching, monitoring, coaching, and when appropriate – applying logical consequences.
-Parents naturally offer support as they see their child/teen fumble with a situation in which they need help.
+Now, you can offer support when it’s needed by reteaching, monitoring, coaching, and when appropriate — applying logical consequences.
+Parents and those in a parenting role naturally offer support as they see their child/teen fumble with a situation in which they need help.
 This is no different.

 - Actively reflect on how chores are going.
 You can ask questions like: “How are you feeling about clean up time?
 Do you know where everything goes?”

 - Infuse some fun!
 Working together as a family can be enjoyable time spent.
 Turn on some of your child’s/teen’s favorite music or sing a song while working.